katholiek-onderwijs-vlaanderen/sri/README.md

 # Standardized ROA Interface Specification

 ## Introduction
-This document describes a set of additional requirements for implementing Resource Oriented Architecture.
+This specification describes a set of requirements for implementing RESTful interfaces.
 An interface that adheres to this specification qualifies as SRI interfaces.
-In short SRI defines a number of things about a ROA interface :
+In short SRI defines a number of things about a *resource oriented architecture* interface :

 - The api must support regular and list resources
 - The api uses keys and permalinks in a certain way